-But a quick look at the website set up by the authors filled in some of the details:
+But a quick look at the researchers’ website (no longer in operation) filled in some of the details:

 - There has been rapid increase in use of electronic cigarettes (ECs) among young adults, in part due to targeted advertising and the perception that ECs are safe.
 Our understanding of the long-term effects of EC use is poor.
 The goal of this study is to determine health effects associated with chronic use of ECs in young adults.

 - Age 18 to 34 years

 - Have a smartphone for personal use that is compatible with VAPORS App

 - Able to speak and read English